loiturong/MouseDriver/README.md

 ## Limitations and Known Issues

 - **RGB Control**: Not supported due to proprietary firmware limitations.
-- **Rapid Sensitivity Changes**: Changing sensitivity rapidly (e.g., in a loop) may cause temporary unresponsiveness.
-Workaround: Add a 10ms delay between `ioctl` calls.
+- **Sensitivity Validation**: Sensitivity values are not bounds-checked, allowing negative or extreme values that may cause unpredictable behavior.
 - **Kernel Compatibility**: Tested only on kernel 6.11.0-25-generic.
 Older kernels may require patches.
 - **No DPI Control**: The driver does not support hardware DPI settings, only relative sensitivity adjustments.
+- **Untested Edge Cases**: Rapid `ioctl` calls or extreme sensitivity values may lead to unexpected behavior (untested).

-Future Improvements
+### Future Improvements

+- Add sensitivity validation (e.g., enforce 0–100 range) to prevent extreme values.
 - Consolidate enable/disable commands into single `ioctl` commands with a 0–1 argument to reduce the number of commands.
 - Add support for persistent configuration via module parameters or a configuration file.
 - Implement RGB control if firmware documentation becomes available.